Your Credit Score

-This dividend diary will provide you with some of the key dividend dates and events for May*, as well as some of the frequently asked questions we receive.
+This dividend diary will provide you with some of the key dividend dates and events for November and December 2023*, as well as some of the frequently asked questions we receive.

 If you’re looking for dividend dates and events not shown on this page, you can try our Share Centre.
 All you need to do is visit the share details page for the stock you’d like to know more about (e.g. here is the share details page for Lloyds Banking Group) scroll down to ‘company information’ and click on the ‘Dividends’ tab.

 We do not currently offer the option of ‘Scrip’ dividends.
 We do however offer our own ‘Dividend Reinvestment Plan’ (DRIP) which provides you with the option of buying stock using your dividend payments.